jessicarush/javascript-notes/polyfilling_and_transpiling.md

 #### Step 1: create a *src* directory

-The first step is to place your ES6 JavaScript file in a directory called `src`.
-From your root directory, the path to the ES6 file is `./src/main.js`
+The first step is to place your ES6 JavaScript file(s) in a directory called `src`.
+From your root directory, the path to an ES6 file is `./src/main.js`

 #### Step 2. create a package.json